DUI Traffic Offenses

 Depending on the criminal charge, a conviction can lead to penalties ranging from points on your license to fines to driver’s license suspension, fines and a prison sentence.

-One of the traffic violations that is taken most seriously by Florida law enforcement agencies and state prosecutors is intoxicated driving.
+One of the traffic violations that is taken most seriously by Florida law enforcement agencies and state prosecutors is intoxicated driving or driving under the influence.

-If you have been arrested for drunk driving in Orange County, FL, it is imperative that you seek immediate legal help.
+If you have been arrested for drunk driving in Orange County, FL, it is imperative that you seek immediate legal help from an attorney experienced in criminal defense.
 The case against you can move very quickly.

 At Moses & Rooth Attorneys at Law, our Orlando DUI defense attorneys are strong advocates for our clients.